ioBroker/ioBroker.admin/README.md

 ### 7.0.24 (2024-08-16)
 * (bluefox) Showed min/max limits by controlling the values
 * (bluefox) Corrected style for tabs

-### 7.0.23 (2024-08-05)
-* (foxriver76) only automatically open the host notification dialog if warnings are available
-* (foxriver76) improved style of host notification dialog
-* (foxriver76) clarified auto upgrade options selection
-* (bluefox) Corrected the link in instances, e.g., for vis-2
-* (bluefox) Corrected the connection information in the instance tab

 ## License
 The MIT License (MIT)